-- 2. Align the notch in the left end of the tube with the key of the left air channel hole.
-Using a "Wise grip" hold the tube and lock it in place by turning the tube as shown.
-Make sure the notch reaches the end of the key way. - 3.
-Install the baffle. - 4.
-Repeat steps 1 and 2 for the three other tubes. - 5.
-When necessary, remove the tubes using the above steps in reverse order.
+2. Align the notch in the left end of the tube with the key of the left air channel hole.
+Using a " Wise grip " hold the tube and lock it in place by turning the tube.
+Make sure the notch reaches the end of the key way.

+- 3. Repeat steps 1 and 2 for the two tubes in the back then install the baffle before installing the two front tubes. - 4.
+To remove the tubes use the above steps in reverse order.